Dulcken Grand Piano

 - Physical Description

-- deerskin on wood (hammers: material)
+- deerskin on wood (hammers material)

-- brass and iron (strings: material)
+- brass; iron (strings material)

-- wood (frame: material)
+- wood (frame material)

-- cherry veneer (case: material)
+- cherry veneer (case material)

 - Place Made